EU Sanctions Russian Officials Over Navalny Poisoning, Citing Chemical Weapons Use

 "The use of chemical weapons constitutes a serious breach of international law," the European Council said Thursday as it published the sanctions in the EU's Official Journal.
 The council had previously condemned the poisoning of Navalny, who spent weeks receiving treatment in Germany after an emergency evacuation from Russia in late August.

-The EU sanctions punish two men who work directly for President Vladimir Putin's executive office, along with his representative in Siberia, where Navalny fell dangerously ill.
-The sanctions also name Aleksander Bortnikov, director of the Federal Security Service, along with defense ministry deputies who manage Russia's military research and weapons.
+The EU sanctions punish two men who work directly for President Vladimir Putin's executive office along with his representative in Siberia, where Navalny fell dangerously ill.
+The sanctions also name Aleksander Bortnikov, director of the Federal Security Service, along with Defense Ministry deputies who manage Russia's military research and weapons.

 A state entity in Moscow is also on the sanctions list.
-The EU says it included the State Scientific Research Institute for Organic Chemistry and Technology, or GosNIIOKhT, because it is responsible for "the destruction of chemical weapons stocks inherited from the Soviet Union."
+The EU said it included the State Scientific Research Institute for Organic Chemistry and Technology, because it is responsible for "the destruction of chemical weapons stocks inherited from the Soviet Union."

 The sanctions put all six men under a travel ban that prevents them from visiting the EU.
 They also freeze any assets the men or the research agency might have under the EU's jurisdiction.